gzepr/monday-party/README.md

 	Should I jump in ? add my own melody ?
 	Or should I just sit and enjoy the music ?
-	Is it best to be bird fighting gravity ?
+	Is it best to be a bird fighting gravity ?
 	Or a snake feeling earth all along itds body ?

 ```